 Working for one of the largest employers in my community, I was surprised at all of the alumni from my high school who also worked there.
 I grew up in a small town about 90 minutes from the city I worked at.
-My senior class was the largest in school history at a whopping 135 graduates.
+My senior class was the largest in school history, with a whopping 135 graduates.

-During those years, Brian had a reputation of being a pretty good athlete, but also an arrogant one.
-Many thought that he was “a little too big for his britches”.
+During those years, Brian had a reputation for being a pretty good athlete but also an arrogant one.
+Many thought that he was “a little too big for his britches.”

 Leadership Qualities in Question